karbalaei/MDD_BP/TWAS/README.md

 # and/or
 sbatch 1_filter_snps_sacc_gene.sh
 ```
 The script first processes gene expression (RNA-seq) data, subsetting it to the chosen brain region, calculating RPKM (Reads Per Kilobase Million), and using Principal Component Analysis (PCA) and the sva package to estimate and correct for major confounding factors (Gene PCs), storing the processed expression data.
 Simultaneously, it uses the common samples to subset the raw genotype data (in PLINK format), extracts the relevant samples, and crucially, ensures that all Single Nucleotide Polymorphism (SNP) identifiers are unique by modifying and overwriting the PLINK .bim file.
-The final output is a set of carefully matched and corrected gene expression and genotype files (`.bed`, `.fam`, `.bim` and `.bed` files), ready for downstream TWAS modeling.
+The final output is a set of carefully matched and corrected gene expression and genotype files (`.bed`, `.fam` and `.bim` files), ready for downstream TWAS modeling.

 ## 2) Build gene-level PLINK .bed files
 ```